AAliAhmadi/Diffusion-Model/README.md

    Download [`cat.rar`](#) (provide a real link here if hosted elsewhere).

 2. **Extract the archive**
    Unzip or extract `cat.rar` to the project directory.
-After extraction, you should have a folder structure like:
+After extraction, you should have or create a folder structure like:

    ```
    your_project/
+   ├── cat/
    ├── cat/
    │   ├── image1.jpg
    │   ├── image2.jpg